Lornatang/InceptionV4-PyTorch/README.md

 ### Credit

-#### Rethinking the Inception Architecture for Computer Vision
+#### Inception-v4, Inception-ResNet and the Impact of Residual Connections on Learning

-*Christian Szegedy, Vincent Vanhoucke, Sergey Ioffe, Jon Shlens, Zbigniew Wojna*
+*Christian Szegedy, Sergey Ioffe, Vincent Vanhoucke, Alex Alemi*

 ##### Abstract